We seek thrones to rule from. Jesus is looking for feet to wash.

 I wanted a place of influence because I assumed to be superior.
 Like somehow “Christ in me” signifies, “I’m better than them.”
 And over and over again, I caught myself making sure I got a selfie with anyone who seemed important while ignoring the people who Jesus called me to love.

-I know for a fact that those who teach about the 7 mountains of influence have a legitimate desire to reach the world with the love of God.
+I know for a fact that most who teach about the 7 mountains of influence have a legitimate desire to reach the world with the love of God.
 The problem is people like me… people who need to be reminded over and over again that our faith is about humility not power, love not rightness, service not law.

 Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.